Decomposition of free cumulants: Inversion formula

 Here, multiple legs correspond to subwords $u_1, \ldots, u_k$ which make up the outer block and squares are the inner blocks which make up $\sigma_1\in \mathcal{NC}(w_1), \ldots, \sigma_{k-1}\in \mathcal{NC}(w_{k-1})$, respectively.
 Thus, the considered subword of $w$ is of the form

 where each $w_j$ is a juxtaposition of subwords corresponding to the inner blocks lying between $u_i$ and $u_{i+1}$.
 Then the ancestors of this part of $\pi$ are obtained by connecting some of the inner blocks with their nearest outer block.
 These operations are denoted by arrows.
 Each arrow indicates that a given block can be connected with its nearest outer block.
 The same lifting procedure can be applied to all blocks and their nearest outer blocks at all depths.
 The only restriction is that not all inner blocks can be lifted simultaneously since in that case we obtain $\hat{1}_{w}$ which corresponds to $K_w$.
 In this fashion, apart from $\pi$ itself, which means no liftings, we obtain the family of all ancestors of $\pi$ except $\hat{1}_{w}$.
-The decomposition of each $K_{v}$ in terms of $B_{\pi_{v}}$, where $v\in \sigma\in \mathcal{A}(\pi)\setminus \{\hat{1}_{w}\}$ and $\pi_{v}\in \mathcal{NC}_{{\rm irr}}(v)$, gives the coefficient $(-1)^{|\pi_{v}|-1}$.
-When using the decomposition of $K_{v}$, a bimodule property of the cumulant $B_{v'}$, where $v'\in \pi_{v}$ is used whenever we obtain an expression of the form $B_{v'}(a_{k}b)=B_{v'}(a_{k})b$ for some $b\in \mathcal{B}$.
-Thus, the product over all blocks $v$ of $\pi'$ contributes to $\mu(\pi)$ the coefficient
+The decomposition of each $K_{v}$ in terms of $B_{\pi_{v}}$, where $v\in \pi'\in \mathcal{A}(\pi)\setminus \{\hat{1}_{w}\}$ and $\pi_{v}\in \mathcal{NC}_{{\rm irr}}(v)$, gives the coefficient $(-1)^{|\pi_{v}|-1}$.
+When using the decomposition of $K_v$, we use the bimodule property of the cumulants $B_{v'}$, $v'\in\pi_v$, whenever an expression of the form $B_{v'}(a_kb)$ occurs, namely $ B_{v'}(a_kb)=B_{v'}(a_k)b $ for $b\in\mathcal{B}$.